TCS Q2 results: Profit rises 8.4% YoY to Rs 10,431 crore; TCV at $8.1 billion

 Ebit margin for the quarter came in at 24 per cent against 23.10 per cent in June quarter and 25.6 per cent in the year-ago quarter.

-The Mumbai-based IT firm said its total contract value (TCV) for the quarter stood at $8.1 billion.
+The Mumbai-based IT firm said its total contract value (TCV) for the quarter stood at $8.1 billion against $8.2 billion in June quarter.
 Analysts were largely expecting a TCV of $8-8.5 billion.

 Chief Executive Officer and Managing Director, Rajesh Gopinathan, said: “Demand for our services continues to be very strong.
 We registered strong, profitable growth across all our industry verticals and in all our major markets.
 Our order book is holding up well, with a healthy mix of growth and transformation initiatives, cloud migration and outsourcing engagements."